 He began life as a UCL player in style, with six goals across his first five appearances at Monaco as a 20-year-old, before moving to Arsenal in 1999-00.
 His 35 goals at the Gunners make him their highest scoring player in Champions League/European Cup history.

 Will Haaland and Mbappé Break the UCL Goal Record?

-Kylian Mbappé looks the solid bet to reach 50 goals in the competition next, with the PSG and France forward currently on 40 UCL goals.
-Team-mate Neymar (43) and Liverpool’s Mohamed Salah (44) may be ahead of him in the all-time competition goal chart as it stands, but the speed at which Mbappé is rising up the ranking should worry Cristiano Ronaldo at the top of the standings.
+Kylian Mbappé looks the solid bet to reach 50 goals in the competition next, with the PSG and France forward on 43 UCL goals after netting against Newcastle.
+Former teammate Neymar (43) and Liverpool’s Mohamed Salah (44) may be ahead of him in the all-time competition goal chart as it stands, but the speed at which Mbappé is rising up the ranking should worry Cristiano Ronaldo at the top of the standings.

 Mbappé scored seven goals in eight Champions League appearances for PSG in 2022-23 before their last 16 elimination to Bayern Munich.
 He reached 40 goals in the competition in 59 games – two fewer than it took Messi and Robert Lewandowski (61) and 23 games quicker than Ronaldo (82).
 He is also the youngest of all 17 players to have reached 40 goals in the competition (23 years, 316 days) – breaking Messi’s previous record of doing so at 24 years and 130 days old.

 The French star will be looking over his shoulder at Manchester City’s goalscoring phenomenon Erling Haaland, however.